They fled Ukraine as war broke out. Now they're throwing their homeland a party - KESQ

 Nine months after she fled Russian rockets in her pajamas, carrying only her passport, Iryna Shevchuk finally arrived somewhere vaguely resembling home.

-Shevchuk is one of 122,000 displaced people who have been rehoused under Britain’s “Homes for Ukraine” scheme, one of two programs created in the UK to help some of the millions who fled westwards from Russian rocket fire after the Kremlin launched its invasion last February.
+Shevchuk, 33, is one of 122,000 displaced people housed in the UK under a government program to help some of the millions who fled the Russian invasion of her home country.

-She was safe thanks to Amel Menacere, a 36-year-old Liverpudlian she’d never met, who volunteered to house a refugee in her spare room.
+And this week, five months after Shevchuk arrived, her adopted city of Liverpool is playing host to Ukraine’s biggest celebration since the Russian invasion.
+Had circumstances been different, the Eurovision Song Contest might be taking place this weekend Kyiv, Kharkiv, Lviv, or Shevchuk’s home city, Donetsk, which she left for Kyiv after fighting broke out with pro-Russian separatists in 2014.

-The pair spoke for the first time in the arrivals hall in December, Shevchuk briefly consigned to a wheelchair.
-Nine days later, they were spending Christmas Day together with Menacere’s family.
-“It was the best Christmas of my life,” Shevchuk said.
-“It was like from an American movie — a lot of presents, family, food.
-For me it was like a dream … I found a family.”
+But Ukraine — which won the 2022 contest on a wave of European solidarity — is in the grips of war.
+The UK, the second-placed nation, stepped in, and Liverpool triumphed over bids from other British cities to stage the contest.

 “I was naive,” said Menacere, who was inspired to host someone after herself fleeing civil war in Algeria in 1993, aged 7.
 “I thought she would love Liverpool as much as I do — I’m more aware now that none of the Ukrainains have chosen to be here.
 It’s been forced on them.”